MaxvanHaastrecht/MaxvanHaastrecht.github.io/_pages/about.md

 *Humility is not thinking less of yourself, but thinking of yourself less.* - C.S.
 Lewis

 *Life is like riding a bicycle.
 To keep your balance, you must keep moving.* - Albert Einstein

-*For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled.* - Richard Feynman

 *A mind is like a parachute, it does not work if it is not open.* - Frank Zappa